bogoware/Moneta/README.md

 Moneta aims to facilitate secure monetary calculations through a fluent algebraic API.
 The design goal is to provide an API that allows you to conduct monetary operations within a secure context, detecting and reporting any potential rounding errors.
 This way, you can manage them according to your domain requirements.

 A *rounding error* occurs when an operation cannot be performed without losing precision.
-These errors are influenced not only by the *values* involved in the operation but also by the `RoundingMode` and the `MonetaryContext.RoundingErrorDecimals`.
+These errors are influenced not only by the *values* involved in the operation but also by the `RoundingMode` and the `MonetaContext.RoundingErrorDecimals`.

 There are two main causes of rounding errors:
 * Split Operations